VishnuKumarVerma/GitHub-Learning-Repo/README.md

 8. to add all the changes to final pushing stage git add .

-9. to make final push to our change from local folder to remote folder throgh this command
+    To make final push to our change from local folder to remote folder throgh this command:-

     git push origin main